devmahmoudsalah/SharePoint-Provisioning-Tool/README.md

 # SharePoint Provisioning Tool
-SharePoint 2013 On Premise, SharePoint 2016 On Premise and SharePoint 2016 Online Provisioning Tool using the Pnp-Sites-Core Provisioning Framework
+SharePoint 2013 On Premises, SharePoint 2016 On Premises and SharePoint 2016 Online Provisioning Tool using the Pnp-Sites-Core Provisioning Framework